chenxi-debugger/nyc-real-estate-analytics/README.md

 ![Feature importance](static/eval/feature_importance.png)

 `NEIGHBORHOOD` is by far the strongest predictor — quantitatively confirming the real-estate truism that *location* drives price.
 The engineered `SQFT_PER_UNIT` ranks third, despite costing the user no extra input (it's derived server-side from area ÷ units).

-### A note on KNN

-KNN wasn't *wrong* — given the same `NEIGHBORHOOD` feature, it improves from R² 0.56 → 0.60.
-But the same feature lifts LightGBM by twice as much (→ 0.68).
-The reason: `NEIGHBORHOOD` is high-cardinality, and after one-hot encoding the feature space jumps to 255 dimensions.
-KNN measures distance in that space and suffers the **curse of dimensionality** (neighbors become unreliable), so it can only partly exploit location.
-Tree models split on categories directly, learn a price baseline per neighborhood, and are unaffected by dimensionality — so they use the single most important signal far more fully.

 ---